seb646/surveillance.fyi/docs/health-surveillance.md

 ---

 # Health Surveillance
-**Health surveillance** (also known as **public health surveillance**) is "the ongoing systematic collection, analysis, and interpretation of outcome-specic data essential to the planning, implementation, and evaluation of public health practice, closely integrated with the timely dissemination of these data to those who need to know.
-Outcomes may include disease, injury, and disability, as well as risk factors, vector exposures, environmental hazards, or other exposures" (Thacker & Birkhead, 2008).
+**Health surveillance** (also known as **public health surveillance**) is "the ongoing systematic collection, analysis, and interpretation of outcome-specic data essential to the planning, implementation, and evaluation of public health practice, closely integrated with the timely dissemination of these data to those who need to know" (Thacker & Birkhead, 2008).

 ## Examples
 - Governments collecting health data to track disease outbreaks